sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

             docker build -t rstudio-server .
             ```

     You can now run a container from the image.
-However, you will have to tell Docker where to publish port 8787 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
+However, you will have to tell Docker where to publish port 8787 from the Docker container with `-p [HOSTPORT:CONTAINERPORT]`.
 We choose to publish it to the same port number:

     ```sh
     docker run --rm -it -p 8787:8787 rstudio-server
     ```

     !!! note "Networking"
-        More info on docker container networking [here](https://docs.docker.com/config/containers/container-networking/)
+        More info on Docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

     By running the above command, a container will be started exposing rstudio server at port 8787 at localhost.
-You can approach the instance of jupyterhub by typing `localhost:8787` in your browser.
+You can approach the instance of JupyterHub by typing `localhost:8787` in your browser.
 You will be asked for a password.
 You can find this password in the terminal from which you have started the container.

-    We can make this even more interesting by mounting a local directory to the container running the jupyter-lab image:
+    We can make this even more interesting by mounting a local directory to the container running the JupyterLab image:

     ```sh
     docker run \